theaog/spirit/README.md

 INFO created h.lst in HOST:PORT format

 # Optional: create a filter.lst file if you want to skip certain SSH versions.
+# You can find common filters in this repo `filter.lst` file.
 $ cat >filter.lst<< EOF
 SSH-1.0
 SSH-2.0-CISCO